 This 2 credit course introduces the student to music of a contemporary nature, featuring many artists and their music from the mid 1960's to the present.
 Stylistically speaking, the music being studied and performed exemplifies the fusion of jazz, rock, R&B and Latin along with influences from the Middle East, India and, of course, Africa.
 In addition, a style known as ECM, which is actually the name of a German record company, will also be studied.
 The student will be presented with a tune each week that will be the topic for the lecture.
-The discussion will examine the traits of the music.
+The discussion will examine the traits of the music from all angles, including stylistic influences, form, performance factors, feel and finally how the drummer is interpreting the music.
 Then, the student will perform the tune with a professional guitar and bass player.
 Artists to be studied include Herbie Hancock, Pat Metheny, Dave Holland, John Scofield, Wayne Shorter, Chick Corea and many more.